telerik/kendo-ui-core/docs/php/widgets/tabstrip/overview.md

 ---
 title: Overview
+page_title: Overview | TabStrip PHP Class
-page_title: How to use the TabStrip PHP class, server-side wrapper for Kendo UI TabStrip widget
+description: "Get started with the TabStrip PHP class in Kendo UI."
-description: Learn how to create Kendo UI TabStrip for PHP, handle Kendo UI TabStrip Events, access an existing tabstrip.
+slug: overview_tabstrip_uiforphp
+position: 1
 ---

-# TabStrip
+# TabStrip PHP Class Overview

-The Kendo TabStrip for PHP is a server-side wrapper for the [Kendo UI TabStrip](/api/web/tabstrip) widget.
+The Kendo UI TabStrip for PHP is a server-side wrapper for the [Kendo UI TabStrip](/api/javascript/ui/tabstrip) widget.

 ## Getting Started

-Here is how to configure a simple Kendo TabStrip:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI TabStrip for PHP.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-1. Create a [tabstrip](/api/php/Kendo/UI/TabStrip) and set its [items](/api/php/Kendo/UI/TabStrip#addItem)
+**Step 2** Create a [TabStrip](/api/php/Kendo/UI/TabStrip) and set its [items](/api/php/Kendo/UI/TabStrip#addItem).

+###### Example

         <?php
         $tabstrip = new \Kendo\UI\TabStrip('tabstrip');